diondetterer/epinetr/README.md

 ## Authors and support
 Dion Detterer, Paul Kwan and Cedric Gondro wrote the *epinetr* package, with Dion as the maintainer.

-Issues can be reported via the issue tab, or you can email Dion at ddettere@myune.edu.au for assistance.
+Issues can be reported via the [issues tab](https://github.com/diondetterer/epinetr/issues), or you can email Dion at ddettere@myune.edu.au for assistance.

 ## Contributing
 We welcome contributions to the project; please see the [project wiki](https://github.com/diondetterer/epinetr/wiki) for details on the codebase.